 - Ask for reviews, potentially with an incentive for reviews containing a photo or video

 - Recommend complementary products based on what people just purchased

-- Offer a time sensitive new customer special offer, to incentivize a repeat purchase
+- Offer a time-sensitive new customer special offer, to incentivize a repeat purchase

-Those are the main components on an effective new customer email automation.
+Those are the main components of an effective new customer email automation.
 As you continue to develop your email strategy over time you can also break off different parts of this sequence into their own more in-depth automations.
 These can be specifically targeted to achieve certain goals more effectively, such as cross-selling, review generation, and referring other people to your brand.
-At the beginning though you can keep all of this inside one simplified new customer email automation.
+In the beginning though you can keep all of this inside one simplified new customer email automation.
 Then check out these eCommerce email examples for more inspiration.